Sherman Alexie

 How many books has Sherman Alexie written?

 Sherman Alexie has written 29 books excluding contributions to anthologies.
-2 books in the Plays, 1 book in the Picture Books, 14 books in the Collections, 2 books in the Non-Fiction Books, 6 Standalone Novels, 1 Short Story/Novella, 1 book in the Selected Shorts Series, 1 book in the Akashic Drug Chronicles Series.
+2 books in the Plays, 1 book in the Picture Books, 14 Collections, 2 Non-Fiction Books, 6 Standalone Novels, 1 Short Story/Novella, 1 book in the Selected Shorts Series, 1 book in the Akashic Drug Chronicles Series.